This post may contain affiliate links. Click here to read my full disclosure.

 Using Video Games to Teach Kids About Money

-If you grew up playing Atari and have not played video games since you have a regular Nintendo in grade school, you must be wondering what any of this has to do with finances.
+If you grew up playing Atari and have not played video games since you had a regular Nintendo in grade school, you must be wondering what any of this has to do with finances.

-Many Modern games allow players to complete tasks to earn in-game currency to purchase upgrades, enhancements, or skins.
-Some video games, go so far as allow you to set up markets earn in-game loot, or even craft items to sell to in-game merchants.
-The game Skyrim, for example, affords players the opportunity to collect ore and gems and turn the raw materials into jewelry that can be sold to in-game merchants.
-Your child’s very first business venture could end up being an in-game virtual one.
-Use this as a teaching moment, discuss with them that what they are doing when turning ore into profit is “adding value” and explain how that’s done in real life.
+Your child’s first business venture could be an in-game virtual one.
+Skyrim, for example, allows players to collect ore and gems and turn the raw materials into jewelry that can be sold to in-game merchants.
+Use this as a teaching moment, discuss with them that what they are doing when turning more into profit is “adding value,” and explain how that’s done in real life.

 A discussion about the best video games to teach kids about money is beyond the scope of this article.
 Although it would be fun to do, I couldn’t recommend a game because I do not know you or your family.
-A game that one family may find mild, could offend another family.
+A game that one family may find mild could offend another family.

-You can even make money in GTA 5
+You can even make money in GTA 5.

 Then you can teach them how to do it themselves!

-Caution: Some companies such as EA attempt to monetize games by selling randomized, that are effectively barely legalized gambling.
+Caution: Some companies, such as EA, attempt to monetize games by selling randomized that are effectively barely legalized gambling.

-If your children want to buy a five dollar pack of “lives” give them the opportunity to earn the money, doing work that’s over and above any choirs that are expected of them.
-Set a timer and record how much time it took them to “earn” the money, and how long it took them to spend it.
+If your children want to buy a five-dollar pack of “lives,” allow them to earn money, doing work that’s over and above any choirs that are expected of them.
+Set a timer and record how long it took them to “earn” the money and how long it took them to spend it.

 [click_to_tweet tweet= “Using Video Games to Teach Your Kids About Money: It is not really about the video game, it’s about communicating with your children and using something they are passionate about to connect with them.” quote= “It is not really about the video game, it’s about communicating with your children and using something they are passionate about to connect with them.”]
-It might be a bit cheeseball and geeky, however down the road they will look back and remember when you used Fortnite to teach them about money.
+It might be a bit cheeseball and geeky, but down the road, they will look back and remember when you used Fortnite to teach them about money.